How to Grow Raspberry Trees

-Raspberries do best in a soil that is moist but well-drained and slightly acidic (pH 5.5 – 6.5).
+Raspberry trees do best in soil that is moist but well-drained and slightly acidic (pH 5.5 – 6.5).
 If your soil is alkaline, you will have more success growing raspberries in pots.

-- Plant raspberry canes in winter while they are dormant in a sunny, sheltered spot, about 50cm apart, in rows spaced 1.5-2m apart.
+- Plant raspberry trees in winter while they are dormant in a sunny, sheltered spot, about 50cm apart, in rows spaced 1.5-2m apart.

-- Before planting, dig the soil over to clear it of weeds and dig in plenty of soil improver or manure to improve the soil structure.
+- Before planting your raspberries, dig the soil over to clear it of weeds and dig in plenty of soil improver to improve the soil structure.

 - Provide a support framework.
 Knock sturdy 2.4m high posts into the ground at the end of each 2-3m row and stretch 3 rows of heavy-gauge wires between the posts, spaced about 60cm apart.

-- Dig a trench 45cm (18in) wide and 20-25cm deep and cover the base with a good layer of compost or manure.
+- Dig a trench 45cm (18in) wide and 20-25cm deep and cover the base with a good layer of compost.

 - Plant the canes, allowing 50cm between each cane.
 Add a handful of controlled release fertiliser for fruit when planting each cane.